jfrog/jfrog-cli/README.md

-# Bintray CLI
+# JFrog CLI
-Bintray CLI

-Bintray CLI provides a command line interface for invoking actions on Bintray.
+*JFrog CLI* provides a command line interface for invoking actions on *JFrog Artifactory* and *JFrog Bintray*.

 ## Getting Started